borsch/war-deployer/README.md

     old-war-name=exploaded_folder
     new-war-url=http://example.com/path/to/download/new.war
+    start-cmd=net start tomcat
+    stop-cmd=net stop tomcat

 `old-war-name` - is a name of exploded folder. both folder and `war` file will be proceed.
 For example if you enter `my_website`, than
-`/my_website` folder and `my_website.war` will be proceed `new-war-url` - URL location of new `war` file
+`/my_website` folder and `my_website.war` will be proceed `new-war-url` - URL location of new `war` file `stop-cmd` - this command will be executed after successful new war downloaded and before zipping process `start-cmd` - this command will be executed in the end of process

 when you configure everything, than in the command line or terminal you can enter `java -jar war-deployer.jar`